-In some cases, D’Souza has seen single women fall prey to financial abuse, but it’s not something they always admit to or realize is happening, “Like other forms of abuse, the victims often defend the abusers and justify the abuse rather than admit to the evidence of theft in front of them.”
+In some cases, D’Souza has seen single women fall prey to financial abuse.
+Still, it’s not something they always admit to or realize is happening, “Like other forms of abuse, the victims often defend the abusers and justify the abuse rather than admit to the evidence of theft in front of them.”

 What are the effects of financial abuse?

-In the short-term, having access to your finances is critical to staying safe.
-If you’re unable to safely access your money, safe and affordable housing may be unavailable.
-With the fear of homelessness looming overhead (put in place by the abuser), many survivors return to their abusive partner.
+In the short term, having access to your finances is critical to staying safe.
+If you’re unable to access your money, safely safe and affordable housing may be unavailable.
+Many survivors return to their abusive partners with the fear of homelessness looming overhead (put in place by the abuser).

 When it comes to long-term effects, things like ruined credit scores and legal issues caused by the abuse can make it difficult to gain financial independence and long-term security.

 The short and long-term effects of financial abuse can be destructive, but it’s important to note that they should not be a reason to endure the abuse.
 With the proper resources and support, gaining back control of your finances is possible.